dalance/svlint/md/ruleset-DaveMcEwan-design.md

 robust design of synthesisable hardware - that you can easily draw a schematic of what the synthesis result should look like.
-The two rules of thumb are to always fully specify decision logic, and never use sequential models for (what will be synthesised to) parallel logic.
+The two rules of thumb are to always fully specify decision logic, and never use sequential models for (what will be synthesized to) parallel logic.
 A sequential block is one delimited by `begin`/`end` keywords.
 ```toml
 rules.explicit_case_default = true